rjrasse/rjrasse.github.io/README.md

 ## RAFAEL RASSE
-## General topic of research
-Biogeochemical cycles of carbon and nitrogen in the main Earth’s reservoirs

 ## Major topic of interest
 Investigating the biogeochemical cycles of carbon and nitrogen in oxygen minimum zones (OMZs)  and anoxic basins by merging conventional and ground-breaking approaches of quantification.